-At 20th Rank, a Rogue learns the skill 'Shadow Walk.'
-This skill is identical to the spell 'Gaseous Form', except this can only be used by the Timed Method (60 seconds) and players may not pass through small openings.
+At 20th Rank, a Rogue learns the spell 'Shadow Walk.'
+This spell is identical to the spell 'Gaseous Form', except this can only be used by the Timed Method (60 seconds) and gains the '2' footnote, allowing it to be precast on land actions only.
 A black hood with a white 'S' on it must be worn.

 At 30th Rank, a Rogue learns the skill 'Improved Skill.'
 This skill allows Rogues to bypass their 'Skill vs Combat' trait and is now permitted to use any ability with their maximum armor class and shield size.
+Alternatively, they may exceed the 6' length restriction, but are then restricted to AC 2 and may not use shields except for bucklers.
+They may still not use Black weapons.